jichu4n/serio/README.md

 const bytesRead = pos1.deserialize(buffer.slice(...));  // => 8
 ```

-A more advanced example showing nesting, `@serialize`, and wrapping getter / setters:
+A more advanced example showing nesting, `@field`, and wrapping getter / setters:

 ```ts
 /** A class that maps to the following C struct: